 TrashMasters!
-Team Up to Clean Up rewards cash prizes to schools that conceive, design, and implement innovative cleanup, beautification, or reclamation projects, including school gardens.
+Team Up to Clean Up rewards cash prizes to NYC Department of Education schools that conceive, design, and implement innovative cleanup, beautification, or reclamation projects, including school gardens.

 The 2014 winners received $10,000 for Citywide Winners; $5,000 for Borough Winners; $2,500 for Borough Runners-Up, and $1,250 for Honorable Mention — plus $1,000 for Golden Shovel Award winners in each borough.
 Award levels change year-to-year based on available funding.